asanspace/planet-hack-2020/README.md

 ## The project
 Moheeb used Python with the Planet API to grab cloud-cover data from images of a particular area (Egypt) in a particular slice of time.

 Alex made a Sonic Pi patch that takes in values 0-15 and turns them into a pretty-sounding arpeggio, cycling through a selectable chord progression, so that they sound musical but retain the cloud cover information (higher pitch = higher cloud cover in the photo).
+She got help on the [Sonic Pi forums](https://in-thread.sonic-pi.net/t/data-sonification-quantizing-data-to-notes-in-switchable-chords/4505), and would like to thank Sam Aaron!

 Moheeb mashed them both together, so we can listen to the clouds!